 Scott is the Operations Associate of the organization and serves as the Outreach Coordinator for HBCU campuses.
 Scott previously served as the Outreach Coordinator for the Southeast Region and Southwest Region from 2014-17 and California in 2017.
-Since entering college in 2009 as a returning student, Scott has been heavily involved in student activism and turned his attention and efforts primarily towards drug policy and criminal justice reform after he was arrested for marijuana possession in Arizona in 2010.
+Since entering college in 2009 as a returning student, Scott has been heavily involved in student activism.
+He turned his attention and efforts primarily towards drug policy and criminal justice reform after he was arrested for marijuana possession in Arizona in 2010.
 He was the co-founder of the first chapter of SSDP in the state of Arizona at Chandler-Gilbert Community College.
 Scott was elected as a National Student Director on SSDP’s Board of Directors in 2013 where he re-founded the Advisory Council committee and served as a member of the Appointed Directors Committee and the Executive Director Evaluation Committee, roles in which he served until joining the SSDP staff in June of 2014.

 Academic & Professional History

 Scott graduated from Omaha North High School in May of 2000.
 He then studied vocal music performance at the University of Nebraska Omaha for 2 years before leaving school for 7 years to re-enter the workforce.
 In 2009, he returned to Community College earning an Academic Certification in Sustainability & Ecological Literacy in 2011 and an Associate of Arts with a focus on policy in 2012.
-He then studied nonprofit management at Northern Arizona University, part time, until joining the SSDP staff in 2014.Scott entered the workforce as a freshman in High School and has worked at a carpet & rug warehouse, as a bank teller, in retail management, in telemarketing, and as a server and bartender, and as a ‘budtender’ at a medical cannabis dispensary.
+He then studied Public Agency Management at Northern Arizona University until joining the SSDP staff in 2014.Scott entered the workforce as a freshman in High School and has worked at a carpet & rug warehouse, as a bank teller, in retail management, in telemarketing, and as a server and bartender, and as a ‘budtender’ at a medical cannabis dispensary.
 He also had a brief stint as an intern with the Multidisciplinary Association for Psychedelic Studies MAPS in 2014 on a medical cannabis study for U.S. combat veterans with PTSD.
 Scott has extensive professional experience in training, training development, and program implementation.